We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 • Using data and digital tools to identify, prioritise, and track decarbonisation opportunities

-• Integrating data across estates, transport, and services to support evidence-based decision-making
+• Integrating data across estates, transport, and services public sector functions to support evidence-based decision-making

 • Overcoming challenges around data quality, capability, and system integration